Keksuccino/docs_fancymenu/tilting-elements.md

 # Advanced

 You can also right-click the element to manually set tilt values via a direct text input.
 This direct input supports [placeholders](/placeholders), so you can dynamically change the tilting of the element when combining it with placeholders to get FancyMenu variable values or similar.

+# Buttons, Sliders and Other Interactable Elements

+In case of interactable elements, tilting them is possible, but the tilt is only visual, so the button, for example, will still only react to clicks inside its original area, even tho the tilting maybe partly moved it away from that area.